-• Though the last year has been relatively peaceful, in the past Christians have experienced mob violence and been targeted by terrorists.
+• Christians have sometimes experienced mob violence and been targeted by terrorists.
 Many churches were attacked after the 2013 overthrow of President Morsi.

 • Traditional "reconciliation" sessions, sometimes used after attacks on Christians and their property, are rarely seen to deliver justice to Christian victims.
 On the positive side, the El-Sisi government is committed to preventing extremism and has various initiatives to promote religious tolerance.